Volkswagen — Designing an Automobile Experience for Single Parents

 Process

-In looking to explore how ridership experience can be more inclusive, Volkswagen assigned us with creating a rider experience for single parents of low income.
-We used this as our foundation.
+In looking to explore how rider experience can be more inclusive, Volkswagen assigned us with creating a complete vehicle-rider experience for single parents of low income.

-First we looked at the numbers to understand the market, spotting our user pain points and early insights.
+First we conducted secondary research to understand the market, spotting our user pain points and early insights.
+Understanding economic constraints while keeping the quality standards that Volkswagen are known for is one the first problems that we spotted.

 Then we conducted 3 interviews with 3 single parents, each from a different socio-economic background.
 Questions were raised around mobility, multi-tasking, external help and functional car designs.